Projet-TAMIS/entre-guillemets/README.md

 This will process all text files (`.txt` extension) in `input_files` and store the results in `output`.

+## Vendor specific notes

+### Rosette

+Text in truncated to 50 000 characters in order to respect Rosette's limit.

+Categories and Topics extractions are not benchmarked because they are available in English only.

+The Rosette entity output includes a confidence score _for some_ entities, and not for others.
+The report separates entities with confidence (sorted by reverse confidence value) and without confidence information (sorted by number of occurrences).

+### Google

+Classification is not benchmarked because it is available in English only.

 # TODO

 [x] Create settings.json.dist and instructions